electron/electron/docs/api/browser-window.md

 ### `win.isModal()`

-Returns whether current window is a modal window.
+Returns a boolean, whether current window is a modal window.

 ### `win.maximize()`